Yay! Thanks for showing interest in volunteering at Majors Creek Festival.

 In exchange for just eight hours of volunteer time volunteers receive a weekend ticket to the 2017 Majors Creek Festival.
 Our festival provides free camping to all.

-We welcome volunteers aged 15-17.
+We also welcome volunteers aged 15-17.
 Our younger volunteers are only required to do 5 hours volunteer time.
 We require a parent’s/legal guardian’s approval and there will be some tasks you will not be able to undertake.

 VOLUNTEER CODE OF CONDUCT